Weight Loss Post Gallbladder Surgery – Essential Strategies for Success

 Drink Plenty of Fluids and Avoid Alcohol and Caffeine

-Drinking plenty of fluids is essential for your hydration and digestion after gallbladder surgery.
+Drinking plenty of fluids is essential for your hydration and digestion post gallbladder surgery.
 Fluids can help flush out toxins, prevent constipation, and keep your stools soft and regular.

 They can also help you feel full and reduce your appetite.
 Aim for at least eight glasses of water a day, and more if you exercise or sweat a lot.